Selected and Translated by Ikram Hawramani

-Didn’t the Prophet, peace be upon him, triumph on the Day of Badr, only to have the events of the Day of Uhud happen to him?
-Was he not blocked from the House, then he dominated after that?
+Did not the Prophet, peace be upon him, triumph on the Day of Badr, only to have the events of the Day of Uḥud happen to him?
+Was he not blocked from the House, only to dominate after that?

 This is where true faith shows itself.
 It is in submission and acceptance that the gems among men become apparent.